Interactive Brokers Review 2026: Pros & Cons

 - Expensive currency conversion

-Both brokers offer access to US ETFs and have more or less the same set of features.
+Another interesting Swiss broker is Swissquote, probably the most established Swiss broker.
+Both brokers offer access to US ETFs and have roughly the same features.
 If you are a simple passive investor like me, both brokers will have more than enough features for you.

 You can trade with both brokers from your computer and your mobile phone or tablet.
 Swissquote is slightly easier to use than Interactive Brokers, but not by a long shot.

 The main difference between these two brokers is price.
-If you use another stock exchange than the Swiss Stock Exchange, IB is much cheaper than Swissquote.
+If you use a stock exchange other than the Swiss Stock Exchange, IB is much cheaper than Swissquote.
 In some cases, IB can be 100 times cheaper than SQ.
 This difference can be very significant.

-On top of that, SQ has some custody fees, while IB has zero account management fees.
-So, if you are looking to optimize price, IB is the clear winner here.
+In addition, SQ has some custody fees, while IB has zero account management fees.
+So, if you are looking to optimize the price, IB is the clear winner.

 For many investors, Swissquote will have the advantage of being in Switzerland.
 It may make it easier to deal with them if you have issues, while it could be complicated with IB.
 So, if you are looking for an affordable (not cheap) Swiss broker, Swissquote is an interesting alternative.